Francois-Esquire/redux.io/README.md

   bindActionCreators
 } from 'redux';

-//
-import reduxIO, { connect as connectSocket } from 'redux.io';

-// if you're bundling the client: import io from 'socket.io-client';
+// if you're bundling to the client: import io from 'socket.io-client';
 // or if you're having the file served: const io = window.io;

+// comes with a constructor and an action creator made for dispatching your connections. import reduxIo, { connect as connectIo } from 'redux.io';
+// or
+const { default: reduxIo, connect: connectIo } = require('redux.io');

+/**
+  This is where the magic happens.
+  @param {Constructor} io The middleware chain to be applied.
+  @returns {Object} A pair of properties: the middleware and the reducer.
+ */
-const socket = reduxIO(io);
+const socket = reduxIo(io);

 const reducers = combineReducers({
   ...yourOtherReducers,